-- Matthew Mcleod and Lisa Bovell
+- Designers: Matthew Mcleod, Lisa Bovell

 Text description provided by the architects.
 The Container House is a commission for a couple with three grown children who requested a compact and simplified living arrangement with an eye to retirement.
 They sought spaces that offered the ease of an apartment with the addition of inviting and sizeable covered outdoor areas.
 Moving from a family house that was situated on a flat, heavily treed lot to a steeply sloping mountain-side property created the opportunity for a bright and open house, perched high above the ground.